 Know Before You Go: How to Hike Mount Nyiragongo, an Active Volcano

 How to Hike Mount Nyiragongo, an Active Volcano.
 Yes, you can actually camp next to an active volcano in the Democratic Republic of Congo.
+Intrepid travellers recognise Mount Nyiragongo as one of East Africa’s greatest adventures; specifically, they prize this active volcano in the Democratic Republic of Congo for its world-class lava lake.

 1: Getting There

-Mount Nyiragongo is located approximately an hour outside of Goma in the Democratic Republic of Congo.
+Mount Nyiragongo is approximately an hour outside of Goma in the Democratic Republic of Congo.
 Goma shares a border with Gisenyi, a lakeside town in Rwanda.
-Many tourists to the region fly into Kigali, spending several days in Rwanda’s capital city or gorilla trekking in Volcanoes National Park before driving to Gisenyi.
-It is possible to spend the night in either Gisenyi or Goma prior to hiking Nyiragongo, though Gisenyi is a bit more idyllic and quiet.

 2: Booking Your Trip

 Book your trip through the Virunga Park service website.
-The site is incredibly straightforward, offering a variety of different options including transport, food packages, and even gear rentals.
-The hike up Mount Nyiragongo is lead by park rangers, and private trips (except in extremely special circumstances) are impossible to arrange.
-Booking this adventure through a tour company isn’t really necessary unless it would make you more comfortable to do so and would be part of an extended vacation package.
+The site is incredibly straightforward, offering a variety of different options, including transport, food packages, and even gear rentals.
+Park rangers lead the hike up Mount Nyiragongo, and private trips (except in extremely special circumstances) are impossible to arrange.

 3: Packing